kegilbert/Handbook/docs/refs/api/rtos/callbacks.md

 5. Another C++ feature is volatile-correctness in case the underlying state must be volatile, but if necessary we can probably expect the user to hide volatile members inside of a non-volatile class.

 Long story short, C++ requires a large set of overloads to support all of the standard function types.
-It is very error-prone and just flat out unreasonable to expect a new library author to add all of these overloads to every function that could take in a callback.
+It is very error-prone and unreasonable to expect a new library author to add all of these overloads to every function that could take in a callback.

 Fortunately, C++ does provide the tools to delegate this problem to a single class.
 This class is the Callback class.
 The Callback class should be familiar to users of the std::function class that was introduced in C++11, but is available for older versions of C++.

-An overly-simplified description of the Callback class is that is contains all of this madness so you don’t have to.
+**An overly-simplified description of the Callback class is that is contains all of this madness so you don’t have to.**

 Here’s the low-pass filter example rewritten to use the callback class: